GuideApr 16, 2024

 Multi-model databases are an emerging trend in both the NoSQL and RDBMS markets.
 They are designed to support multiple data models against a single, integrated backend.
 Most database management systems are organized around a single data model that determines how data can be organized, stored, and manipulated.
 By contrast, a multi-model database allows an enterprise to store parts of the system’s data in different data models, simplifying application development.

-What Are the Benefits of NoSQL?
+What are the benefits of NoSQL?

 NoSQL databases are primarily designed for supporting decentralized systems that target cloud applications.
 A NoSQL database like Cassandra typically offers the following benefits over other database management systems: